What started all of this?

 Local citizens first became concerned in 2007 when a representative of the Plum Creek Timber Company proposed to subdivide what is now the Lincoln Community Forest.
 The town board and citizens attending expressed concern about associated environmental impacts, loss of public access, increased pressure on town services and degradation of the town’s rural character.

-Then in 2011, after a heightened attempt to sell the property, town citizens met with the Bayfield Regional Conservancy (BRC) (now Landmark Conservancy following a merger with the West Wisconsin Land Trust), the Marengo River Watershed Partnership of the Bad River Watershed Association (now Superior River Watershed Association), and the realtor that had the property on the market to explore alternative ownership and management options.
+Then in 2011, after a heightened attempt to sell the property, community citizens invited representatives form the Bayfield Regional Conservancy (BRC) (now Landmark Conservancy following a merger with the West Wisconsin Land Trust), the Marengo River Watershed Partnership of the Bad River Watershed Association (now Superior River Watershed Association), and the realtor that had the property on the market to explore alternative ownership and management options.

 How was the Lincoln Community Forest purchased, and for how much?

 In December 2012, the BRC acquired the 396-acre tract from Plum Creek Timber Company for $673,000.
 That’s roughly $1,700 an acre.
 The full purchase price was funded by two grants, one half from the federal US Forest Service Community Forest and Open Space Conservation Grant Program, and the other half from the State of Wisconsin’s Knowles-Nelson Stewardship (Habitat Areas) Grant Program.

 What are the objectives of the two grant programs?

 The Forest Service grant enables local governments, Indian tribes or qualified nonprofit organizations to acquire private forests to create community forests that provide community benefits such as recreation, income, wildlife habitat, stewardship demonstration sites, and environmental education.